dd9jn/rfc4880bis/rfc4880bis.md

        stopping right before the 0x05, 0xff octets.

        The three data items hashed for document signatures need to mirror the values of the Literal Data packet.
-For detached and cleartext signatures 6 zero bytes are hashed instead.
+Note that for a detached signatures this means to hash 6 0x00 octets and for a cleartext signature this means to hash a 't' followed by 5 0x00 octets.

 After all this has been hashed in a single hash context, the resulting